ebuganik/CAN-USB-adapter-with-RPi/README.md

 # Design and Implementation of a CAN-USB adapter using a Raspberry Pi device

 ## About the project
-This repository is a part of a practical project for an undergraduate thesis at the Faculty of Electrical Engineering in Banja Luka.
-The project aims to develop a device similar to PEAKCAN using a Raspberry Pi.
-The Raspberry Pi will receive and process CAN messages through a C++ application and then transmit them via an interface such as USB to a PC, where they will be displayed using a Python application.
-Also, requests from the PC will be sent to read from the CAN bus and to write data onto the bus.
-The following block diagram illustrates the main idea of the project.
+This repository is part of an undergraduate thesis project at the Faculty of Electrical Engineering in Banja Luka.
+The project involves developing a device similar to PCAN-USB using a Raspberry Pi.
+Requests are sent from the PC via a Python application to the Raspberry Pi, where they are processed by a C++ application.
+These requests initiate operations such as reading from the CAN bus or sending data to CAN bus.
+The processed CAN messages are then transmitted back to the PC through an interface like USB and displayed in the Python application.
+The block diagram below illustrates the core concept of the project.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/3c8a1fa4-6ee8-49b5-8495-ba2b1135ac24"width = "750", height = "400">

 ### Requirements
-- Raspberry Pi 3B+ target platform with pre-installed Raspbian operating system and internet connectivity
+- Raspberry Pi 3B target platform with pre-installed Raspbian operating system and internet connectivity
-- Power adapter
+- Power adapter for Raspberry Pi
+- USB to Ethernet Adapter
-- Breadboard for implementing electrical circuit
+- Breadboard for implementing the electrical circuit.
-- Additional electronic components (MCP2515, MCP2551, resistors for voltage division - 10kOhms and 22kOhms, pull-ups 4.7kOhms, terminal resistor 120Ohms, capacitors for power supply and for microcontroller oscillator's quartz crystal)
+- Additional electronic components:
+  -  MCP2515
+  -  MCP2551
+  -  Resistors for voltage division: 10 kΩ and 22 kΩ
+  -  Pull-up resistors: 4.7 kΩ
+  -  Terminal resistor: 120 Ω
+  -  Capacitors of 0.1 uF for stabilizing the power supply and of 22 pF for the quartz crystal on the microcontroller's oscillator
-- Wires
+  - Wires for connections

-- USB to TTL Serial 3.3V Adapter Cable
+- USB to TTL Serial 3.3V Adapter Cable for serial communication
-- USB to Ethernet adapter
 - PCAN-USB (optional)

 ## Raspberry Pi and Hardware Interface Setup